flatpickles/sketchbook-legacy/README.md

     * Swipes on sliders can scroll page
 * Resizing the window can leave the CanvasSketch HTML canvas at the wrong size – seems like this sets a non-zero `margin` value for some reason.
 * Behavior is undefined with an empty sketch index, or one with only WIP sketches (though perhaps this will never be a problem).
 * When sharing a link to a WIP sketch with WIP disabled, it works as expected until another sketch is selected, then the WIP sketch disappears in the left panel.
 Ideally this would only happen on page reload, for consistency.
-* Left panel scrolling behavior doesn't work as desired with small window heights
 * Two finger mousepad swipe doesn't work for page navigation when Sketchbook is open.
 Probably this is disabled by my scrolling settings?

 ## To do
 * Double click: capture state (e.g. just one panel open) and resume that state
 * Link styling
-* Sketch details (top right)
-    * Enable collapsing description (like top left)
-    * Link out to sketch-specific readme on github
 * UX improvements:
     * Hide panel tabs when both collapsed w/ no mouse movement
     * Crossfade when switching sketches